 Many double-glazed windows feature a gas fill between the panes.
 Argon or other gases improve the insulative properties of the window, preventing cold transfer between the exterior and interior of the home.

 Unfortunately, this gas fill creates a thermal gradient that changes the expansion of the glass.
 This occurs in different areas in varying amounts, resulting in cracks.
+If you’re wondering whether it’s time to upgrade, read our guide on when to replace windows in your house.

 Window Frame Types